66-1239. (a) As used in this section:

 (5) If the commission does not have jurisdiction to set wholesale rates for use of the transmission facility the commission need not consider rate-making principles and treatment for wholesale rates for the transmission facility.

-(c) (1) Prior to undertaking the construction of, or participation in, a generating facility, prior to entering into a new contract or prior to retiring or abandoning a generating facility, or within a reasonable time after retirement or abandonment if filing before retirement or abandonment is not possible under the circumstances, a public utility may file with the commission an application for a determination of the rate-making principles and treatment, as proposed by the public utility, that will apply to:
+(c) (1) Prior to acquiring a stake in a generating facility, prior to entering into a new contract or prior to retiring or abandoning a generating facility, or within a reasonable time after retirement or abandonment if filing before retirement or abandonment is not possible under the circumstances, a public utility may file with the commission an application for a determination of the rate-making principles and treatment, as proposed by the public utility, that will apply to:

 (A) Recovery in wholesale or retail rates of the cost to be incurred by the public utility to acquire such public utility's stake in the generating facility during the expected useful life of the generating facility or the recovery in rates of the contract during the term thereof; or